jasonmb626/mySetups/Home_Server.md

 Having a dedicated machine in the home running Windows has its conveniences, so these steps are for getting Emby running in Windows, allowing a remote connection in, and finally having a Fedora Server instance autostart in VirtualBox for hosting the GitLab server.

+In case you forget, your current home server is hosted at 10.0.0.115

 ## Create an additional user

 Have trouble remoting in with "Microsoft Account" so create a new regular User w/o a Microsof Account